 '''

-Objects can be created using

 new('flowSet',

 frames = ..., # environment with flowFrames

 phenoData = .... # object of class AnnotatedDataFrame

 colnames = .... # object of class character

 )

 '''

 or via the constructor flowSet, which takes arbitrary numbers of flowFrames, either as a list or directly as arguments, along with an optional AnnotatedDataFrame for the phenoData slot and a character scalar for the name by which the object can be referenced.